rawidaniel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

     * A function that prints a triangle, followed by a new line.
 12. 100-prime_factor.c
     * A  program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
 Standard laibrary is allowed.
+13. 101-print_number.c
+    * A function that prints an integer.it is not allowed to use long, arrays or pointers and to hard-code special values.